How To Whitewash Brick Using Paint or Limestone

-If you are looking to know how to whitewash brick, chances are you wish to lighten and brighten the existing red or brown brick colors to modernize your home.
-Here we will share professional tips and techniques to ensure your desired results.
+If you want to know how to whitewash brick, you may wish to lighten and brighten the existing red or brown brick colors to modernize your home.
+We will share professional tips and techniques to ensure your desired results here.

 If you are on the fence or considering something different, it doesn’t mean you have to remove the brick altogether – of course, that’s why you are here!
-However, most homeowners are leery of the process and doubt their ability to whitewash brick on their own.
+However, most homeowners are leery of the process and doubt their ability to whitewash brick independently.

-Painting brick is more straightforward but has its challenges as well.
+Painting brick is more straightforward but also has its challenges.
 Furthermore, painting brick with solid paint delivers an immediate and beautiful transformation.
-If you consider painting the exterior brick on your home, here’s a guide as we will continue on the topic of how to whitewash.
+If you are considering painting exterior brick, it is also a viable option.

-On the other hand, whitewashing includes applying thinner, less viscous paint.
-There is also a process that consists of using water and limestone.
-Let’s dive in and compare each process!
+On the other hand, whitewashing involves applying thinner, less viscous paint.
+Another process involves using water and limestone.
+Let’s compare the two!

 Paint materials are also more accessible than their limestone counterpart.
 But keep in mind that although you will thin the paint, we still recommend using high-grade satin exterior paint.
-Quality exterior paint will contain zinc oxide and other additives that resist mold and mildew growth.
+The best exterior paint will contain zinc oxide and other additives that resist mold and mildew growth.

 - Take a 5-gallon bucket and add one gallon of water.

-- Then slowly add one single gallon of paint while fiercely stirring the water.
+- Then, slowly add one gallon of paint while fiercely stirring the water.
 (In some cases, most will find that two people are required.)

 Tip 1: We don’t recommend mixing more than three gallons at a time.
 The goal is to keep the mixture as consistent as possible.
 So, we don’t want too many paint solids in one bucket.

-Tip 2: Another trick is to mix as needed.
-Letting the mixture sit for too long will allow the solids to settle, causing an inconsistent coating.
+Tip 2: Another tip is to mix as needed.
+Letting the mixture sit too long will allow the solids to settle, causing an inconsistent finish.

 Making a hydraulic lime-based whitewash is an eco-friendly alternative to paint.
-Limewash is a whitewash that contains a mixture of lime, slate, water, and sometimes other materials.
+Limewash is a whitewash containing a mixture of lime, slate, water, and other materials.
 Additionally, color pigments will be added to obtain your color of choice.

 The process of whitewashing with limestone dates back a long time.
-Some even may view this process as specific to professional house painters since the mixing process is not as straightforward as merely thinning paint.
+Some may even view this process as specific to professional house painters since mixing is not as straightforward as merely thinning paint.
 Here is how it works!

-The mixture’s reaction to the carbon in the air is referred to as ” carbonation.”
-Calcium Oxide dries to a hard rock-like form and is best applied to hard porous surfaces such as brick, stucco, plaster, and concrete.
+The mixture’s reaction to the carbon in the air is called ” carbonation.”
+Calcium oxide dries in a hard rock-like form and is best applied to hard, porous surfaces such as brick, stucco, plaster, and concrete.

 Raw Materials Needed: